 Loss of foot | 40% |

-Special monthly compensation for losing a leg
+Special monthly compensation for loss of a leg

 In addition to regular disability benefit payments, the VA provides special monthly compensation (SMC) to veterans who suffer limb loss.